Ryandev/NetStatus/README.md

 - Periodic netspeed speed checks (latency, jitter, upload/download speed)
 - Configurable
 - Easy to run (Docker)
-- Designed to work on any landscape screensize, optimized for small screens
+- Optimized for small screens, however designed to work on any screensize or orientation,

 ## Screenshots